mariokonrad/marnav/doc/devenv.md

 optional (no core dependency):
 - Boost.ASIO (used only for some examples)
+- Qt 5 (used only for some examples)

 There are no other dependencies despite the standard library (C++11) to build this library.